algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

     }

     /**
-     * Returns an Iterator to the Deque that iterates
+     * Returns an Iterator to the DoubleEndedQueue that iterates
-     * through the elements of the Deque in forward order.
+     * through the elements of the DoubleEndedQueue in forward order.
      *
-     * @return an Iterator to the Deque that iterates
+     * @return an Iterator to the DoubleEndedQueue that iterates
-     *         through the elements of the Dequeue in forward order */ public Iterator<T> iterator() {
+     *         through the elements of the DoubleEndedQueueue in forward order */ public Iterator<T> iterator() {
         return new Iterator<T>() {